Gather around Canberra and support the environment at the Online Spring Dinner, an online fundraising gala with a food and drinks package

 Guest speaker: Costa Georgiadis

 Musical Performance by Qwire

 Gather around Canberra for the Conservation Council’s Online Spring Dinner, a gala event you can attend from your own home!
-Start organising your Gathering now – but leave the food and drinks to us.

 We will be delivering hamper(s) with fresh food and wine to all ticket-holders in Canberra and Queanbeyan.
 Tune in from 6:30-8:30 pm for the event live stream, and spend the rest of the evening connecting with your ‘table’.

 This year, we can’t have our usual numbers of guests in the same room for our World Environment Day Dinner, or for our Spring Mingle.
 We are still putting on a grand event that connects the ACT community in pursuit of a better future for our environment and society.
 Rather than restricting numbers, we are opening the event up, with no maximum numbers, and no fear for anyone who is immuno-compromised.

 The Online Spring Dinner will be the Conservation Council’s largest fundraising event of the year and our first online gala event.
 We are a proud environmental peak body with 40 years of advocacy experience, and we rely on the support and involvement of the Canberra community.
 Our goal is to protect our environment locally and globally, from the impacts of climate change, biodiversity loss, development, pollution and waste.

 The food will be an elegant spread of nibbles and a meal, including dessert.
 For this dinner the default is vegetarian to encourage sustainable diets and decrease the carbon footprint of out event.
 Meat will be available, and any other dietary requirement can be catered for.
 Learn more